 My experience several years ago may not be true anymore today.
 I know NET10 has improved customer service tremendously since then.
 I can see that major improvements have been made on their website, which is much easier to use than it had been several years ago.
 In addition, calling a live person is not even necessary anymore.

-I must say, the product itself is exceptional!
-You can't find a better deal anywhere!
-I really know that from my own experience.
-I've stuck with it because it saves me money and it always works when I need it.
+The product itself has always been exceptional!
+And that’s what counts, in my opinion.
+I've stuck with it all these years because it saves me money and it always works when I need it.

 Then came the big surprise.
 I tested calling my phone without answering.
-I heard my voice mail greeting and it let me leave myself a message.
-But I never set up my voicemail yet!
-It was already setup and had my greeting that I had recorded back when I was with AT&T. That's how I know the service for NET10 is really AT&T.
+I heard my personal voice mail greeting and it let me leave a message.
+The surprise was that I never set up my voicemail yet!
+It was already setup and had my greeting that I had recorded back when I was with AT&T. That's how I knew the service for NET10 is really AT&T.

 Unlimited Prepaid Data Plans for Smartphones

-If you choose to use a smart phone such as this one, data can get expensive with other carriers.
-But NET10 also offers several plans with Unlimited Talk, Text and Data.
+NET10 also offers several plans with Unlimited Talk, Text, and Data for smartphones.
 Also with absolutely no contract!

-The fees for unlimited plans vary from $35 a month to $75 a month depending on how many minutes of data you need at high speed.
+The fees for unlimited plans vary from $35 a month to $50 a month depending on how much data you need at high speed.

 Cost per 30 days

-5 GB at High Speeds, then at 2G
+First 4 GB at 4G LTE, then at 2G

-5 GB at High Speeds, then at 2G
+First 8 GB at4G LTE, then at 2G

 How to Disable the Web Browser On Older Phones